Good Clinical Practice (GCP) Training

 Who must take GCP Training

-PIs and staff on new studies and any new staff on ongoing studies meeting the NIH definition of a clinical trial must complete GCP training.
+Principle Investigators (PI)s and study staff* on studies meeting the NIH definition of a clinical trial must complete GCP training every three years.

 - NIH Frequently asked Questions regarding GCP training requirement